dancasey-ie/irish_energy_assets/README.md

 * Seperate page for user assets
 * Show more graphs on home screen and on assets
 * Move NI docs into different collection
+* Use crossfilter.js to filter table results using .top(Infinity)